Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-28-Cricket 2 - IOT Device.markdown

 <!-- outline-start -->

-The original Cricket was a commercial project product made by the things on edge company based in Cambridge.
+The original Cricket was a commercial project product made by the Things on Edge company based in Cambridge.

-This device monitored it's own battery, temperature, and had a few inputs for measuring other external parameters.
-It then sent this monitored information to a server computer using MQTT.
+This device monitored it's own battery, temperature, and had a few inputs for measuring other external parameters, this added to the flexibility, and allowed the device to be customised.
+It then transmitted this monitored information to a server computer using MQTT.
 The original device was simple to deploy, low cost, and had a good battery life.

-The company produced two versions of the cricket device but unfortunately went out of business.
+The company produced two versions of the Cricket device but unfortunately went out of business.
-The version one device of theirs was configured via the internet and became unmodifiedable so was difficult to use for further development.
-As some of these devices just stopped working!
+The version one device of theirs was configured via the internet and became unmodifiedable so was impossible to use for further development.
+Also some of these devices just stopped working!

-The version 2 device could still be reconfigured.
+The version 2 device could still be reconfigured via a mobile phone or similar device.

 Both devices kept in use for a number of months while whilst I came up with the design for the Cricket 2 replacement board.

-This project is based on a PCB designed for a previous project of mine called scheduler So the PCB has been reused and it's quite suitable for the cricket to project Mulan
+This project re-uses a PCB designed for a previous project of mine called Scheduler.

-Some changes / additions have been made with this implementation,
+The PCB quite suitable for this purpose, and has many extra inputs, and capabilities way beyond the design of the original Crickets.

 <!-- outline-end -->